How Long Should You Wait Before Sealing Your Concrete Driveway?

 - Allow the sealant to fully cure and dry.

-It is equally important to allow the sealants to fully cure and dry for at least 24 hours before walking on, driving over, or parking vehicles on the driveway.
+It is equally important to allow the sealant to fully cure and dry for at least 24 hours before walking on, driving over, or parking vehicles on the driveway.
 After the sealant has dried, you will want to inspect the entire driveway to verify there were no spots missed.

 It is easy to see any spots you missed since there will be a color variation from the sealed section and unsealed section.
 If you find any unsealed areas, apply sealant to these and allow the area to cure and dry for 24 hours.